 Customers often ask me “Is turmeric safe for everyone?”

-But then, as the thought “Could something as medicinal as turmeric be unsafe?” popped up in my head, I erased my answer.
-Worth looking up, I thought.
+For a long while, I was on the same boat, until the thought “Could something as medicinal as turmeric be unsafe?” popped up in my head.

-Turmeric is my favourite spice as it helped me through my teenage years of agonising acne.
+Turmeric is my favorite spice as it helped me through my teenage years of agonizing acne.
 It helped me cure the bad blemishes I would have ended up with if not for the days of applying turmeric paste on my skin.

 How could I think of this old friend as harmful?